shikantaza/fomega/README.md

 Refer to the INSTALL file for instructions for building fomega.

-In addition to interpretation of F-omega expressions, fomega provides convenience commands to define terms/tyes and to create term/type judgements.
-Type 'help' at the interpretr prompt for the syntax of these commands.
+In addition to interpretation of F-omega expressions, fomega provides convenience commands to define terms/types and to create term/type judgements.
+Type 'help' at the interpreter prompt for the syntax of these commands.

 A sample fomega session (edited for clarity):